Although summer arrives late this month, this is still a great time to plant!

 Pest and weed control:

-- Attract beneficial insects by planting insectary plants (alyssum, coriander, candytuft, sunflower, yarrow, dill).
-Bring home ladybugs or other garden helpers to combat pests.
+- Bring home ladybugs to combat pests or attract beneficial insects by planting insectary plants (alyssum, coriander, candytuft, sunflower, yarrow, dill).

 - Spray apple/pear trees for codling moth in first and last week of June, as needed; use a hose-end sprayer with Bonide Captain Jack’s.
 Use pheromone traps for detection.

-- Control aphids on vegetables: hose off with water, release beneficial bugs, or use Bonide Neem Oil.
+- Control aphids on vegetables; hose off with water, release beneficial bugs, or use Neem Oil.

 - Control garden weeds by pulling, hoeing, or mulching.

 Summer brings pests.
 Along with standard chemical controls, we offer earth-friendly, organic solutions such as live beneficial insects and natural products to control slugs, aphids, mites, mildews, caterpillars, root weevils, budworms.

 Our staff is here to help solve any of your garden challenges.
 Bring in a bagged sample of your problems for expert advice.

 Most fruit trees can be pruned when fruit locations are obvious (especially good for espaliered forms).

 Spring flowering shrubs and vines (rhododendrons, lilacs, spring-blooming clematis) can be pruned as flowers fade.